gvwilson/thirdbit/src/fiction/iffy/index.md

 She had no idea whether it would reach them, but it was all she could do.

-A little green autotruck was waiting for them when they docked.
+A little green truck was waiting for them when they docked.
 Iffy climbed into the back and sat between her foster mother and Edson.
 Aunt Naggie put an arm around her.
 "All set?" she asked.